 E. Stewart Jones Hacker Murphy, court appointed to represent the plaintiffs, is representing clients with similar wage and hour claims against Wal-Mart, Speedway and Suit-Kote Corporation.

 E. Stewart Jones Hacker Murphy practices law throughout New York in the areas of commercial and estate litigation; property tax disputes; criminal defense; personal injury; labor employment; mediation and arbitration; and dog bite.
-The law firm has offices in Albany, Saratoga Springs, Latham and Troy.
+The law firm has offices in Albany, Saratoga Springs, Schenectady and Troy.